tituni/tituni.github.io/devops/adding_new_volume_csc.md

      df -h
     ```

-7. Check that the new volume is visible (/dev/vdb) and doesn't have partitioning
+7. Check that the new disk is visible (/dev/vdb) and doesn't have partitioning

     ```cmd
     lsbsk